Target365/sdk-for-php/USERGUIDE.md

 * +4700000020: Failed - SubscriberBarred

 All other numbers starting with +47000000 will be treated as fake and get status code Ok - Delivered.
+A custom property named "TestInProd" must always be set to true on the Properties field, otherwise testing fake numbers will not work.
+This is a security measure to allow testing with fake numbers in our production as well as test-environment.